shantanu1905/python-/README.md

 code 4 -Write a python program to print a table of given number.

-code 5 -md5 hash to text converter , all you need is password.txt which contains the passwaord for which you want to convert md5 hash to text.
+code(crack) -md5 hash to text converter , all you need is password.txt which contains the passwaord for which you want to convert md5 hash to text.